DrSneus/Video-Game-Completionist-Calculator/README.md

 data from the game will be gathered and calculated.

 Notes:
-The project functions best when given the names of games on Steam, as data regarding achievements is taken directly from the Steam store page.
-For best results please use titles of games on Steam with achievements.
+For best results please use titles of games on Steam with achievements, as data regarding achievements is taken directly from the Steam store page.

 To Do:
 * Make the project fully downloadable